I knew John Thawley longer than I have known my youngest brother; we were friends for 54 years.

 We earned 2nd place in the Detroit Music Center Battle of the Bands competition and started getting paying gigs, “We were Pro’s“

 I don’t remember too much about that weekend, it was 1969; we were at a pop festival; in a Volkswagen bus.
-I’ll let you can take it from there.
+I’ll let you take it from there.

-But, the one thing I do remember clearly was John, sitting in my bus, trying to teach himself to play “Strawberry Fields Forever” on the guitar.
+The one thing I do remember clearly was John, sitting in my bus, trying to teach himself to play “Strawberry Fields Forever” on the guitar.

 He would start; get it wrong, stop and start again.
 This went on all day, hour after hour.
 The starting, the stopping, we had to get away from it; so we all left the bus to put some distance between ourselves and John.